GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 Note that Google will be compensated for customers who sign up for a paid package.

-For more details about sending email, see [Sending Email from an Instance][sending].
+For more details about sending email, see [Sending email from an instance][sending].

 ### Configuring Joomla! to use SendGrid

-Use the Joomla! control panel to configure email settings in Joomla!.
+Use the Joomla! control panel to configure email settings in Joomla!:

 1. To browse to the control panel, enter your site's external IP address and append `/administrator` to the URL.
 You might need to log in.